mo13ammad/noxrp-giveaway-bot/README.md

 A Discord giveaway bot for Nox RP written in Python.
 It manages countdown-based reply giveaways with quiet hours, admin exemptions, and automatic locking on winner selection.
 Countdown progress is stored in a local SQLite database so the giveaway can recover after unexpected restarts.
+The countdown message also shows the active participant's invite- and role-bonus stats (applied only).

 ## 🔧 Setup
 ```bash